OceanGym: A Benchmark Environment for Underwater Embodied Agents: OceanGym

 \textbf{Memory.} Memory systems play a crucial role in storing and structuring past information, thereby enhancing the agent's resilience in dynamic and partially observable environments \citep{agent_survey, mem2, mem3, mem4, mem5}. {\bench} agent maintains an explicit memory $m_t$, structured as a sliding window that records the last $K$ steps:

 Within this memory structure, $d_{t-k}$ denotes the textual description at time $t-k$, and $a_{t-k}$ represents the corresponding action executed.
+The sliding window size $K$ is implemented primarily to prevent the context length from exceeding the model's maximum input capacity.
+The default window size is large enough to capture the necessary historical information for most tasks in our benchmark.
 The perception module $\mathcal{P}_\theta$, modeled as an MLLM, generates a summary based on the current context and the interaction history $\{(O_k, a_k)\}_{k=t-K}^{t}$:

 This summary is subsequently used to refresh the memory: $m_{t+1} = \mathrm{update}(m_t, d_t, a_t)$.

 \textbf{Memory-augmented Markov Process.} To maintain the Markov property while incorporating memory, we introduce an augmented hidden state \(\tilde{s}_t = (s_t, m_t)\).
 The state transition is then modeled as: